 About me – Brian Woodall

 To be truthful, serendipity — not prescience — led me to an academic career.
 I hold a Ph.D. in Political Science from University of California at Berkeley, where I specialized in comparative politics, political economy, and East Asian regional studies.
 Berkeley is an incredible place to pursue graduate study, and I was fortunate to work with world-class professors and classmates in an intellectually stimulating environment.
 After completing my doctorate I held faculty positions at the University of California at Irvine and Harvard University before assuming my present post in Georgia Tech’s Sam Nunn School of International Affairs.
 Along the way, I have enjoyed visiting appointments at the University of Tokyo, Tokyo Tech, and Tōhoku University — three of Japan’s finest universities.
-In addition to my regular professorial duties, I serve as Director of the Georgia Tech East Asia Program as well as the Japan Summer Program in Sustainable Development.
+In addition to my regular professorial duties, I serve as Director of the Japan Summer Program in Sustainable Development.

 I was born in Idaho, raised and educated in Utah and California, and have also called Hawai’i, Massachusetts, and Georgia home.
 It has also been my good fortune to have lived in Japan (for more than six years), and to have enjoyed extended stays in New Zealand, the United Kingdom, and Australia.
 I enjoy spending time with my family, hiking and savoring nature, reading, and following my favorite sports teams.
 The photo on the left is of me fly fishing on the slopes of New Mexico’s Sangre de Cristo Mountains.
-In addition, I enjoy good food and travel, and have managed to visit nearly thirty countries and 47 of America’s 50 states.
-Can you guess the three states that remain on my bucket list (the answer is found at the bottom of the page under the “Activities” tab)?
+In addition, I enjoy good food and travel, and have managed to visit more than thirty countries and 47 of America’s 50 states.
+Can you guess the three states that remain on my bucket list?
+The answer is found at the bottom of the page under the “Activities” tab.